adobe/butler/README.md

     	Full remote path to butler configuration file (eg: full URL scheme://path).
   -config.retrieve-interval int
-    	The interval, in seconds, to retrieve new butler configuration files. (default 300) -http.retries int
+    	The interval, in seconds, to retrieve new butler configuration files. (default 300) -etcd.endpoints string
+    	The endpoints to connect to etcd.
+  -http.retries int
     	The number of http retries for GET requests to obtain the butler configuration files (default 4) -http.retry_wait_max int